 Be sure to buy a portable heater that’s rated for the approximate square footage or dimensions of your space.
 An electric space heater that’s too large will consume a lot of energy and lead to higher utility bills.
 On the contrary, buying a portable gas or electric heater that’s too small won’t heat your space adequately and increases the chance of overheating.

 Size Equation: You can determine how large of an area a portable heater is equipped for using its wattage output.
 As a rule of thumb, you'll need roughly 10 watts of heating power for every square foot of floor area in the room.
 This means that a 1,500-watt heater can be the primary heat source for an area measuring up to 150 square feet.
 If it’s used as a supplemental heating source, however, the heater will cover a much larger area.

-Thermostats are generally considered the most important feature customers consider before buying a space heater.
+Thermostats are generally considered the most important feature when buying a space heater.
 Space heaters tend to have either programmable thermostats or adjustable thermostats.
-A programmable thermostat means hassle-free operation, because it programs your desired heat setting and automatically cycles the heater on and off to maintain it.
+A programmable thermostat lets you program your desired room temperature and automatically cycles the heater on and off to maintain it.
 Your room will stay at the set temperature without any additional work for you!
 Adjustable thermostats won't maintain a set temperature, but still regulate heat output based on your selection.
 Typical adjustable thermostats have either a knob or buttons that adjust the heat from low to high.

 Other Features to Consider